The Disorientalists

 Marina Frenk (Marina & Kapelsky, Real Baba Dunyah)

-“Who Was Essad Bey?” – The musical (first performance in Hanover)
+“Who Was Essad Bey?” (premiere in Hanover)

 The Disorientalists rock through the abysses of a bizarre life on the trail of the mysterious and legendary figure of this “frontiersman from the Caucasus”.